david-gimelle/monorepo-demo-boardgames/python-boardgames-api/README.md

 # Python Boardgames Lists Demo Application

-Simple example of a Python/Flask Application providing a list of boardgames with a GET endpoint
+Simple example of a Python/Flask/Poetry Api Application providing a list of boardgames with a GET endpoint

 # Setup the application localy
-- create a virtual env with these commands
-> python3 -m venv venv
-> source venv/bin/activate
+- Install Poetry
+> pip install poetry

-- build the application
+- build the application project and its dependencies
-> pip install -r requirements.txt
+> poetry install

 # Run the application

-python3 is required.
+python3 and poetry are required.

 Run the Application localy with this command and check the url returned
-> python3 main.py
+> poetry run python main.py

 Ping the app on http://127.0.0.1:5001/ping